min2ha/ukwa-site/content/target/68446/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: The Erasmus Programme

 This House of Commons briefing provides information on the Erasmus+ programme and discusses the future position of the UK with regard to the scheme post Brexit.